texora/GeekU/src/shared/util/Log.md

 Multiple Log instances may reference the same filter.
 In this case the log merely attaches itself to the existing filter.

-Filters have a level setting, which is a high-water mark, above which probes are either emitted, or thrown on the floor.
+Filters have a level setting, which are high-water marks, above which probes are either emitted, or thrown on the floor.

 A log emits a probe at a designated level (INFO, ERROR, DEBUG, etc.).